ItsZman2006/DS3-Enhanced-Coop/.github/ISSUE_TEMPLATE/feature_request.md

 ---
 name: Feature request
 about: Suggest an idea for this mod
-title: "[SUGGESTION] Your request goes here"
+title: "[SUGGESTION] A brief summary goes here"
 labels: ''
 assignees: ''